RLG-Media/RLG-DATA/Documents/backup_strategy.md

 ### 6.1 Monitoring
 - **Logging:**
   - Log all backup and restoration operations.
-  - Integrate with centralized logging (e.g., using `logging_config.py`) for monitoring.
+  - Integrate logs with centralized logging systems for real-time monitoring.
 - **Alerts:**
-  - Configure alerts for backup failures or anomalies.
+  - Configure alerts for backup failures or data inconsistencies.
-  - Use external monitoring tools (e.g., Prometheus, Grafana) to track backup health.
+  - Use external monitoring tools (e.g., Prometheus and Grafana) to track backup health.

 ### 6.2 Testing
 - **Regular Testing:**
-  - Schedule regular (e.g., monthly) restoration drills to verify backup integrity.
+  - Schedule monthly restoration drills to verify backup integrity.
 - **Automation:**
-  - Automate backup validation using scripts that attempt decryption and extraction.
+  - Use scripts to automatically validate backup decryption and extraction.
 - **Documentation:**
-  - Maintain detailed documentation of the backup and restoration process, including any issues and resolutions.
+  - Maintain and update documentation detailing the backup and restoration processes, including any encountered issues and resolutions.

 ---

 ## 7. Backup Retention Policy

 - **Retention Duration:**
-  - Full Backups: Retain for 3 months.
+  - Full Backups: Retained for 3 months.
-  - Incremental/Differential Backups: Retain for 1 month.
+  - Incremental/Differential Backups: Retained for 1 month.
 - **Archiving:**
-  - Older backups should be archived to long-term storage or deleted securely based on retention policies.
+  - Archive older backups to long-term storage or securely delete them in compliance with your retention policy.
 - **Compliance:**
-  - Ensure backup retention policies comply with regulatory requirements.
+  - Ensure the backup retention strategy aligns with applicable data protection regulations.

 ---